Medicare Improvements for Patients and Providers Act (MIPPA)

 Identifying and Disseminating Promising Practices for MIPPA Outreach

 NASUAD collaborates with several national stakeholders in the Aging and Disability Networks to gather information about local-level MIPPA outreach from the I&R Network, ADRCs, AAAs and CILs.
 Based on information gathered, NASUAD develops educational materials highlighting promising practices in MIPPA outreach.
+The MIPPA initiative also collaborates with the I&R Center at NASUAD to gather data about the role of aging and disability agencies and I&R/A professionals in benefits education and outreach.

 Promising Practice Profiles: